Block Island Heritage Trail

-A 10-square mile gem of a seaside resort located just 12 miles off the Rhode Island coast has been heralded as "one of the twelve best unspoiled areas in the Western Hemisphere," the island's rolling green hills and dramatic Mohegan Bluffs are reminiscent of Ireland, and its beautifully restored Victorian hotels and charming inns and B&B's preserve the elegance of a bygone era.
+A 10-square-mile gem of a seaside resort located just 12 miles off the Rhode Island coast has been heralded as "one of the 12 best unspoiled areas in the Western Hemisphere," the island's rolling green hills and dramatic Mohegan Bluffs are reminiscent of Ireland, and its beautifully restored Victorian hotels and charming inns and B&Bs preserve the elegance of a bygone era.
 The bluffs rise abruptly to a height of about 200 feet above the sea and stretch for nearly three miles along the southern shore, offering spectacular scenic vistas.

 Manisses Animal Farm

 A rambling farm featuring an outdoor zoo complete with exotic animals from around the globe.
 Featuring corralled llamas, Sicilian donkeys, fainting goats, a zebu, Indian runner ducks, emus, our immense Scottish Highland steer called Mr. McDuff, and our newest edition, Nyla the camel.
 1 Spring Street, Block Island; 401-466-2421, 800-626-4773; www.blockislandresorts.com

 The Mohegan Bluffs rise abruptly to a height of about 200 feet above the sea and stretch for nearly three miles along the southern shore, offering spectacular scenery.
 The lighthouse, visited by President Grant, has one of the most powerful electric beacons on the eastern United States coast.
 The lighthouse was moved from the edge of the Bluffs in 1993.
 July-August, 10 a.m.-4 p.m.
 122 Mohegan Trail, Block Island; 401-466-5009